 - The Brazen Head

 Finally, there you have it, my 8 Day Ireland and Scotland Itinerary!
 This gives you the option to travel Ireland with or without a car but providing you with daily options.
 If you have more time or if you are traveling in a better season, be sure to check out the Skellig Michael especially if you are a Star Wars fan.
 That is the location where they filmed the Force Awakens.
+If you plan on visiting or moving between Ireland and Germany, this post will breakdown some of the differences and similarities.

 Map Scotland and Ireland